-The Faculty Development and Research Committee develops guidelines and implements policies, procedures, and programs which will enhance the personal, professional, and instructional development of the faculty, and it recommends institutional changes and improvements necessary to accomplish these goals.
+The Faculty Development and Research Committee develops guidelines and implements policies, procedures and programs which will enhance the personal, professional and instructional development of the faculty, and it recommends institutional changes and improvements necessary to accomplish these goals.

-Faculty Handbook Committe (FHC)
+Faculty Handbook Committee (FHC)

 Graduate Theological Studies Committee (GTS)

-The Graduate Theological Studies Committee, in collaboration with the faculty of the School of Theology, reports to the Dean of the School of Theology, who receives from them recommendations on academic matters for the School of Theology and, in turn, reports to the president of St. John's University.
+The Graduate Theological Studies Committee, in collaboration with the faculty of the School of Theology, reports to the Dean of the School of Theology, who receives from them recommendations on academic matters for the School of Theology and, in turn, reports to the president of Saint John's University.